High School Literature 2: The Middle Ages

 • “The Nun’s Priest’s Tale”

 “Gawain and the Green Knight” (J.R.R.
-Tolkien translation, though other translations can work)
+Tolkien translation)

 The Once and Future King, by T.S.
 White